 AAA Development Guidance for Clubs

-Football Federation Victoria has created a simple and easy-to-read guide to assist clubs and associations with starting or growing an All Abilities or Disability-specific program.
-The guide is to be used in conjunction with other club and coach resources available, and also by talking to FFV.
-For more information about how to use the guide or if you have any questions, contact Sharon Wong, Project Development Coordinator - Diversity & Inclusion on 9474 1805 or email email@example.com
+Football Victoria has created a simple and easy-to-read guide to assist clubs and associations with starting or growing an All Abilities or Disability-specific program.
+The guide is to be used in conjunction with other club and coach resources available, and also by talking to FV.
+For more information about how to use the guide or if you have any questions, contact Selin Arpaci - Diversity and Inclusion Coordinator on 9474 1824 or email email@example.com.

 Inclusive Sport Design